RolindaW/software-architecture/docs/sarch/definition.md

 08:18 The reaction of a lot of people to this is they get frustrated and they try to argue in terms of "we got to do a decent job as software professionals, we got to stand up to our professional standard"
 08:32 It is almost like taking a moral response: "software architecture is important for moral reasons.
 We need to do a good job.
 We need to be craftmans"
 > Los desarrolladores se frustran.
-Una especie de respuesta moral.
-> Tratar de discutir en terminos morales, de honrar su labor de artesania.
+> Se toma como una responsabilidad moral.
+Tratar de discutir la importancia de la calidad en terminos morales; de honrar la labor de artesania.

 08:45 Unfortunately, if taken that line you have lost.
 08:53 You are making a battle between craftmanship and economics, and economics always wins.
-> La batalla entre artesania y economia siempre estara dominada por esta ultima.
-No es una ruta viable.
+> Lamentablemente, la batalla entre artesania y economia siempre estara dominada por esta ultima.
+> No es una ruta viable.

 09:00 If you want to say why is architecture important you have to instead cast it in economic terms.
+> Argumentar la importancia de la calidad requiere hacerlo en terminos economicos.

 09:06 The problem with this arguments is it got a notion of what is quality based on an idea that quality is something I can trade off for cost.
 A trade off on quality and cost.
-> Requiere argumentar la calidad en terminos economicos.
 > El problema es que esto suscita la idea de que la calidad puede intercambiarse por costo.
 Un compromiso directo calidad/coste que implique menor coste a expensas de menor calidad y, viceversa.
-Esto puede alentar a las figuras externas responsables del proyecto a sacrificar calidad en pos reducir costo.
+> Esto puede alentar a las figuras externas responsables del proyecto a sacrificar calidad en pos reducir costo.

 09:24 But quality in software means a whole bunch of different things.
 09:30 Some of these things can be seen by an external person (user, manager, customer), but some of them can not.
 09:40 Whether your software has a good architecture, or a good modular design or whatever, that is not something that is visible.
 09:50 Two forms of quality: external (visible to users and customers) and internal (not directly visible).
 09:55 Architecture is about internal quality.
-TODO
+> En software la calidad tiene otros muchos significados.
+Distingue dos tipos de calidad.
+> Calidad externa: visible por managers, customer, users; experiencia de usuario, velocidad de entrega de funcionalidades y numero/tamano de bugs por entrega.
+> Calidad interna: no visible; arquitectura (modularidad, extensibilidad, desarrollabilidad, entregabilidad).

-10:27 What matters in terms of internal quality is more a long-term picture TODO
+10:27 What matters in terms of internal quality is more a long-term picture.
+10:40 Design Stamina Hypothesis (diagram).
+10:57 If you do not pay attention to design and architecture during the project you get a curve that as time goes on every time you want to add new features it seems to get harder and harder, because the existing codebase kind of slows you down as you add more stuff.
+11:27 If you have got a good architecture and you pay attention to keeping it healthy and refactoring regularly and making sure that the software codebase stays clean you can get a different experience where not just is that slowdown attenuated, you can even reverse it and feel that I can build new features faster and faster because the software is already nicely componentized so I just need to make a change here and there, it is easy to find where to make changes and I can accelerate.
+Because the existing codebase is a platform that I can build up and go faster.
+12:24 Because if I buy the cheaper product that has low internal quality I win at the moment, but the better internal quality software we will be able to make new features more and more rapidly, and soon the slower one can not keep up anymore.
+13:01 The degree of being able to respond to change becomes important.
+13:05 That is the economic reason why software architecture is important.
+13:09 If we do not keep good architecture, if we do not put that effort on internal quality, we are deceiving our customers, in fact stealing from our customers, because we are slowing down their ability to compete.
+13:24 That crossover line, where good design counts even in the short term, happens remarkably quickly.
+It is weeks not months.
+> No diseno/arquitectura: beneficio inmediato; incluir nueva funcionalidad se vuelve mas dificil con el tiempo (semanas, no meses; llega un momento en que no es posible seguir); merma capacidad de responder al cambio (ralentiza habilidad de competir en el mercado).
+> Buena arquitectura: capacidad de incluir nueva funcionalidad mas rapidamente; alta capacidad de responder al cambio (mayor competitivdad de mercado).

+--- Summary ---

+1: Aspectos negativos nocion arquitectura/arquitecto.
+2: Definicion arquitectura.
+3: Importancia arquitectura.

 ## [Martin Fowler - Who Needs an Architect](https://martinfowler.com/ieeeSoftware/whoNeedsArchitect.pdf)